AdityaCoppisetti/STM32-powered-keyboard-/README.md

 BUT the challenge with that was that it required alot of external space for the devboard to be in and therefore i had extra space on the pcb , which gave me the idea of adding modules. however for this pcb i want a proper 60% keyboard with no extra gimmicks.

+for this pcb i will be using the STM32F072CBTx